![]() |

 -s <strategy>, --strategy=<strategy> When merging notes, resolve notes conflicts using the

 given strategy.
-The following strategies are recognized: "manual"
+The following strategies are recognized: manual

-"cat_sort_uniq".
-This option overrides the
+This option overrides the notes.mergeStrategy configuration setting.

-MERGE STRATEGIES" section below for more information on each notes merge
+See the "NOTES MERGE STRATEGIES" section below for more information

---commit Finalize an in-progress git notes merge.
-Use this
+--commit Finalize an in-progress git notes

-option when you have resolved the conflicts that git notes merge stored
+merge.
+Use this option when you have resolved the conflicts that

-git notes merge (stored in .git/NOTES_MERGE_PARTIAL) by adding the
+by git notes merge (stored in

-notes in .git/NOTES_MERGE_WORKTREE.
+.git/NOTES_MERGE_WORKTREE.
 The notes ref stored in the

 .git/NOTES_MERGE_REF symref is updated to the resulting commit.

---abort Abort/reset an in-progress git notes merge, i.e. a
+--abort Abort/reset an in-progress git notes

-notes merge with conflicts.
-This simply removes all files related to the notes
+merge, i.e. a notes merge with conflicts.
+This simply removes all files

 -q, --quiet When merging notes, operate quietly.